 - a.
 KURTA FACTORS: As directed by the 2017 memo signed by A.M.
 Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: Chronic Adjustment Disorder (CAD-50%SC).
-[Note-diagnoses of Adjustment DO, unspecified and Adjustment DO with mixed anxiety and depressed mood are subsumed under diagnosis of CAD.]

-- (2) Did the condition exist or experience occur during military service?
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially mitigating diagnoses/experiences: Depressive DO, unspecified.
+[Note-diagnosis of Adjustment DO is subsumed under Depressive DO, unspecified]. - (2) Did the condition exist, or experience occur during military service?
 Yes.
-The Board's Medical Advisor found that the diagnoses of Adjustment DO, unspecified and Adjustment DO with mixed anxiety and depressed mood were made while applicant was in the Army.VA service connection of 50% for CAD establishes it began while he was on active duty. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+The Board's Medical Advisor found Depressive DO was diagnose during military service. - (3) Does the condition or experience actually excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor applied liberal consideration and opined that the applicant has a mitigating BH condition, CAD.
-As there is an association between CAD and anxiety manifested as oppositional behavior, there is a nexus between his diagnosis of CAD and his refusal of the COVID vaccine. - (4) Does the condition or experience outweigh the discharge?
+The Board's Medical Advisor applied liberal consideration and opined that the applicant has a mitigating BH condition, MDD.
+As there is an association between MDD and avoidant behavior, there is a nexus between his diagnosis of MDD and his refusal of the COVID vaccine, an act which allowed him to avoid staying in the military. - (4) Does the condition or experience outweigh the discharge?
 Yes.
-After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's CAD outweighed the COVID vaccine refusal basis for separation for the aforementioned reason(s). - b.
+The board concurred with the opinion of the Board's Medical Advisor, a voting member, that the applicant's MDD mitigate the misconduct failure to become fully vaccinated with COVID-19 Vaccine.
+As a result, the ADRB applied liberal consideration and found that applicant's MDD outweighed the applicant's basis for separation. - b.
 Response to Contention(s): None - c.
-The Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission" in addition to the applicant's CAD diagnosis mitigating the failure to receive the COVID vaccine.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, the narrative reason for separation to Completion of Required Active Service with a corresponding separation code of KBK.
-The Board determined the reentry code was proper and equitable based on the applicant's medical diagnosis and voted not to change it.
+The board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
+Therefore, the board voted to grant relief in the form of a change to the separation authority to AR 635-200, Chapter 4, the narrative reason for separation to Completion of Required Active Service with a corresponding separation code of KBK.